 - Block credit: This is awarded for work of a similar standard in a program of studies (e.g. major/minor) which is equivalent to one offered at Flinders.

-A student who has undertaken a topic at another institution which is not directly equivalent to a Flinders topic, but has a significant similarity, may, in some cases, be exempted from components of a topic.
-Please ask your Faculty contact for further details.
+If you have completed a topic at another institution which is not directly equivalent to a Flinders topic, but has a significant similarity, you may, in some cases, be exempted from components of a topic.
+Please ask your College contact for further details.